IEA-Task-43/digital_wra_data_standard/contributing.md

 ## Coding Style

-This code follows the PEP 8 style guide and uses the ``pycodestyle`` linter to check for compliance.
+This code follows the PEP 8 style guide <!---and uses the ``pycodestyle`` linter to check for compliance.
 The only exception is the line length limit of 120 characters.

 ```
 pylint --max-line-length=120 operational_analysis
 ```
+-->
 ## Documentation Style
 TBD
 D<!--- ocumentation is written using RST, and is located both inline and within the /sphinx directory.